Student Guide · ATLAS Platform

 Type your workspace key and press Verify Access

 Type your key exactly as it was sent to you — for example STU-UNIC-ABCD-2026.
 The system validates it against a secure database.
-If validation succeeds, you will move directly to your dashboard.
 The process takes 2–3 seconds.

 Key not working?
 Check that you are copying all segments including the hyphens.
 Keys are case-insensitive.
 If you receive a "cannot reach validation server" error, check your internet connection — ATLAS requires an active connection to validate keys.